Bud82jp/Bud82jp/README.md

 Aspiring software engineer with a passion for learning and developing practical solutions to everyday problems.

- enjoy learning new technologies and frameworks, workflow automations and pouring hours into developing creative projects—no matter if it's through code, electronics, or even web development.
+ I enjoy learning new technologies and frameworks, workflow automations and pouring hours into developing creative projects—no matter if it's through code, electronics, or even web development.

 ## My Projects